benborgers/www/posts/livewire-test-class-not-found.md

 use Livewire\Livewire;
 ```

-Now, you can use `Livewire::test` because it's been imported at the top of the file.
+Now, you can use `Livewire::test` because it's been imported into the test.